How FIRREA Became a Powerful Tool to Bust Bad Banks

 How FIRREA Is Used Today

 FIRREA is now a useful tool for the Justice Department in probing poor-quality bank loans.
-That's because Section 951 gives prosecutors the ability to show the burden of proof needed for civil cases, not criminal ones.
-That means they only have to show "a preponderance of evidence" instead of "beyond a reasonable doubt."
+Section 951 gives prosecutors the ability to show the burden of proof needed for civil cases, not criminal ones.
+They only have to show "a preponderance of evidence" instead of "beyond a reasonable doubt."
 The statute also carries a 10-year statute of limitations.

 FIRREA increased enforcement of the Community Reinvestment Act.
 It sought to eliminate bank “redlining” of poor neighborhoods, which had contributed to the growth of ghettos in the 1970s.
 Regulators now publicly ranked banks as to how well they “greenlined” neighborhoods.
 Fannie Mae and Freddie Mac reassured banks that they would securitize these subprime loans.
 It was the “pull” factor that complimented the “push” factor of the CRA.